 As a devout slow cooker user–I’ve got three of them–plus a regular rice cooker user, I’m not sure if I need an Instant Pot for pressure cooking.
-(You’ll remember how these appliances helped me survive a kitchen renovation.)
-But then I talked to my friend Erin Chase, and she changed my mind.
+So I talked to my friend Erin Chase, and she changed my mind.

 Q: What is the Instant Pot pressure cooker aka Instapot?